 EcoSolidar supports this request because the right to seeds is also an issue in all our organic farming projects.
-We know from India how great the dependence on seed companies can be and how quickly farmer families can be ruined by their dependence on buying seeds, fertilisers and toxic pesticides.
-In our organic farming projects in Malawi we experience what the alternative is like: Small farming families use local seeds and can achieve good yields and eat healthier food by means of home-made compost and pest-repellent plants.
+We know from India how great the dependence on seed companies can be and how quickly farmer families can be ruined buying seeds, fertilisers and toxic pesticides.
+In our organic farming projects in Malawi we can see the alternative: Small farming families use local seeds and can achieve good yields and eat healthier food by means of home-made compost and pest-repellent plants.

 MultiWatch is a broad coalition of non-governmental organisations (NGOs), trade unions, parties and organisations of the anti-globalisation movement.
 MultiWatch was founded in March 2005 with the aim of monitoring multinational corporations based in Switzerland, documenting and reporting on human rights violations committed by them and of supporting the struggle for justice of the people who are affected.